flagscript/Flagscript.Alexa/README.md

 ## Documentation

-[Documentation](./documentation/DOCUMENTATION.md) on how to use the Flagscript.Alexa libray is available in this repository.
+[Documentation](./documentation/DOCUMENTATION.md) on how to use the Flagscript.Alexa library is available within this repository.

 ## Download